SpacedOutCode/RuneBot/README.md

 # 🚀 RuneBot

 A sleek automated assistant for Runestone Academy assignments.
-RuneBot provides an intuitive GUI interface to help process multiple-choice questions with real-time status updates.
+RuneBot provides an intuitive GUI interface to help process a variety of questions.

 ![RuneBot Logo ASCII](https://img.shields.io/badge/RuneBot-Made%20by%20SpacedOutCode-blueviolet)